DonHulieo/don-shootingrange/README.md

     'WEAPON_REVOLVER',
 }
 ```

-# Images
+## Images

 - Add the images here to \bcs_questionare\html\images

-# Support
+## Support

 - Join my [discord](https://discord.gg/tVA58nbBuk) and use the relative support channels.
-- Until a ticket system for support is created, please have your Tebex Transation ID ready 🙂.
+- Open a ticket and please have your Tebex Transation ID ready 🙂.

-# Changelog
+## Changelog

+- v1.0.5 - Linting
 - v1.0.4 - Added Locales for Notifications, DrawText and QB Target
 - v1.0.3 - Updated the Database check function
 - v1.0.2 - Added Config Option to log Granted Licenses to Discord